GSA/digitalgov.gov/content/posts/2016-10-28-social-media-data-deep-dive-turning-findings-into-action.md

 GobiernoUSA, just like USA.gov, is part of a unique effort with a large mission—to guide people to the government information and services they seek.
 We cover a lot of topics in Spanish via our website, social media platforms, email sends, and contact center.
 One of the communication channels we focus a lot of attention on is social media, and we routinely measure how our efforts are going.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-442-Gobierno-SM-data.jpg" alt="Screen capture of the GobiernoUSA Facebook page." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-442-Gobierno-SM-data.jpg" alt="Screen capture of the GobiernoUSA Facebook page." %}

 We focused first on our assumed engagement power hitter &#8211; Facebook, to learn more from its Insights analytics data.
 By last May, we had reached 26,138 likers and we have steadily grown since February of this year.
 We&#8217;ve done this by: